tonyidarraga/hw3/README.md

 1) If an array has 5 elements in it, what are the valid index values for the array?
 (Hint: what's always the first index value?)

+[0, 1, 2, 3, 4]

 2) What is the difference between a for loop and a while loop?

+A while loop will loop until a condition is met.
+A for loop will loop/run for a set number of times.

 3) Use Google or your favorite search website to figure out what the three parts of a for loop are called in JavaScript.

+Initializer
+Test Condition
+Updater

 4) How does code refer to the number of elements (aka "entries") in an array?
 (Hint: it shows up in the code you modified!)

+Through the variables.